Large $N$ behaviour of the two-dimensional Yang-Mills partition function: Introduction

 \subsection{Statement of the results}

-The purpose of this paper is to establish the large $N$ limit of the partition functions defined in \eqref{eq01}, \eqref{eq:pfno}, \eqref{eq02} and \eqref{eq:pfnosu}, depending on the orientability and the genus of the underlying surface.
-The case of the sphere has already been treated by Dahlqvist--Norris in \cite{DN}, as they even constructed and characterised the master field.
+The purpose of this paper is to establish the large $N$ limit of the partition functions, depending on the orientability and the genus of the underlying surface.
 The two following theorems state the limit of orientable surfaces of genus 1 and higher, and non-orientable surfaces of genus 2 and higher.
-The next sections will then be devoted to the proofs of these theorems.
+The next sections will then be devoted to prove these theorems.
+Before stating the theorems, let us recall two special functions. \begin{itemize} \item The \emph{Jacobi theta function} $\vartheta$ is defined, for $(z,\tau)\in\C^2$ such that $\Im(\tau)>0$: